 Better Search Engine Ranking

-You wouldn’t think a properly maintained website could lead to higher search engine rankings but it can.
-Well, maybe not higher ranking but preventing dropping in rankings.
-In a way it can also lead to higher rankings, though, because speed does help a website rank better.
+You wouldn’t think a properly maintained website could lead to higher search engine rankings, but it can.
+Well, maybe not higher ranking but prevent dropping in rankings.
+In a way, it can also lead to higher rankings, though, because speed does help a website rank better.
 Proper website maintenance leads to a faster and more security website, both important to search engine ranking.

 Those are all important reasons for website maintenance, but they don’t tell you what can happen if you don’t maintain your website.